We are committed to ensuring that every child, including those with special educational needs, has access to a high quality education.

 Language development centres provide specialist early intervention programs for children who have diagnosed speech and language impairments.

-For information on how to enrol your child if they have a special learning need please refer to the Enrolling in school page.
+For information on how to enrol your child if they have a special learning need, please refer to Enrolling in school.

 Once your child is settled in to school, regular communication with the teacher and other support staff is very important.